-- (4) Professional fees: For the three and six months ended June 30, 2015, we incurred professional fees of \$578,920 and \$1,348,535, respectively, an increase of \$310,304 or 116% and \$823,063 or 157% over the comparable periods in 2014.
-Professional fees primarily reflect the costs of professional outside accounting fees, legal fees and audit fees.
-The increase in professional fees for the three and six months ended June 30, 2015 over the three and six months ended June 30, 2014 related to professional outside legal, accounting and audit fees resulting from a substantially higher level of activity in the Company's continuing patent acquisition and monetization operations and the costs associated with closing the Fortress transaction.
-During the three and six months ended June 30, 2015, we recognized non-cash equity based professional expenses of \$8,527 and \$17,055, respectively, versus no non-cash professional expenses during the same periods in 2014. - (5) Other general and administrative expenses: For the three and six months ended June 30, 2015, we incurred other general and administrative expenses of \$284,976 and \$504,457, respectively, an increase of \$154,455 or 118% and \$292,272 or 138% over the comparable periods in 2014.
+- (5) Other general and administrative expenses: For the three months ended March 31, 2016 and 2015, other general and administrative expenses were \$228,636 and \$219,481, respectively, an increase of \$9,155 or 4%.
 General and administrative expenses reflect the other non-categorized operating costs of the Company and include expenses related to being a public company, rent, insurance, technology and other expenses incurred to support the operations of the Company.
-The increase in general and administrative costs in the three and six months ended June 30, 2015 over the three and six months ended June 30, 2014 resulted from an increase in these expenses, including opening an office in Germany, in support of the continued expansion of the operations of the Company. - (6) Patent impairment: Based on changes in the expected timing of proceeds from the Clouding portfolio, the Company took an impairment charge as of June 30, 2015 in the carrying value of the Clouding assets in the amount of \$766,498.
-The total for the three and six months ended June 30, 2015 was \$766,498 and \$766,498, respectively, versus no impairment charge during the comparable periods in 2014.
+The increase in general and administrative costs in the three months ended March 31, 2016 compared to the three months ended March 31, 2015 resulted from an increase in these expenses, including opening an office in Germany, in support of the continued expansion of the operations of the Company. - (6) Patent impairment: Based on the Company's determination that the fair value of two of the Company's portfolios were less than the carrying amounts, the Company took an impairment charge in the carrying value of the two portfolios in the amount of \$373,195 for the three months ended March 31, 2016.
+There was no impairment charge during the comparable periods in 2015.